-Howard Hawks’ masterpiece of l940 is a splendid comedy remake of the quintessential “newspaper movie” of the l930s, The Front Page.
+Howard Hawks’ masterpiece of 1940 is a splendid screwball comedy remake of the quintessential “newspaper movie” of the 1930s, The Front Page.

 The screenplay, marked by a snappy dialogue and a major change in journalist’s gender, was written by Ben Hecht and Charles Lederer.